wp-plugins/wp-auctions/readme.txt

 Tested up to: 4.0
 Stable tag: /trunk/

+**Official Site**

+For more information and to take a look at the Pro version, visit our website - [WP Auctions](http://www.wpauctions.com "Auction Plugin for WordPress").

 WP Auctions is a revolutionary plugin which allows you to host auctions on your blog or website and to sell anything, completely fee free!

 == Description ==